 While most of the lots were sold in the mid-1960s, it was during the 1970’s that most houses were built and the number of residents increased.
 A series of wells were drilled on Scott Point and along Long Harbour Drive looking for a new source with better quality water.
 Due to low productivity or quality issues, none proved satisfactory to meet the needs of the District.

 After an extensive search involving the Ministry of Environment, Welbury Well #3 was drilled in 1982 and the water main was extended through the BC Ferry parking lot and along Long Harbour Road.
 This well proved to provide reasonable quantity of good quality water, although with limited production during drought periods.
-And to deal with increasing brackishness, in 1984 a reverse osmosis treatment plant was added to Well #1.
+And to deal with increasing brackishness at Old Salty, in 1984 a reverse osmosis treatment plant was added to Well #1.

 In 1992, RVYC Well #4 was drilled to 230 ft into a granite rock layer and proved to be prolific in terms of all-season flow, but had issues with iron, manganese and hardness.
 A treatment plant that included a sand filter, water softening and Pyrolux was installed.